dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Binwalk

 Binwalk is a popular tool used in cybersecurity for analyzing and extracting information from binary files, such as firmware images and file systems.
 With binwalk, analysts can identify and extract various components of a binary file, including the file system, bootloader, and kernel.
+Binwalk can really be used for any file.

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/34c98f59-bb60-465e-b80e-b26d627b1986)